ahsu1230/Vetafi/webapp/SETUP_WEB.md

 ```

 This will pre-compile and create all the necessary files for the application and place them into the _build/_ directory
-From there, _browserSync_ will host a local webserver to automatically display the web app.
+From there, _BrowserSync_ will host a local webserver to automatically display the web app.

 # Directory Hierarchy

-# What is gulp doing?
+# What is _gulp_ doing?